i-sharma/i-sharma.github.io/_posts/2025-08-12-python-coroutines.md

 Picture an **event loop**: a loop that drives a queue of tasks.
 Tasks run until they **await** something, then politely **yield**.
 When that thing is ready, the loop resumes them right after the `await`.
 This is **cooperative** scheduling (no preemption by the loop itself).

-Threads are like trying to hold ten phone conversations on ten different handsets at once; async is putting each call on speaker, hitting “mute,” and letting the callers shout “I’m back!” when they need your attention.
+> Threads are like trying to hold ten phone conversations on ten different handsets at once; async is putting each call on speaker, hitting "mute," and letting the callers shout "I'm back!" when they need your attention.

 ---

 ## 3) Coroutines with `asyncio`